Mythimna separata: Infestations

 China experiences periodic outbreaks of northern armyworm infestation.
 The outbreak in 2012 was particularly severe.

 Control

 Larva can be hand picked and adults can attracted using pheromones.
 Regulation of water level in the fields, and removal of alternate hosts from the field are also effective.
 Among biological controls, ducks are good; they can locate larvae hiding in the soil or at the base of plants easily and prey on them.
 Introduction of Cotesia ruficrus, and Eupteromalus parnarae also parasitized the larva.
-Selective pesticides and weedicides can also used in the field.
+Selective pesticides and weedicides can also be used in the field.
 Integrated pest management methods undertaken by governments.